As a freelancer, you’re entirely responsible for staying on the ball with what’s new in your industry and beyond.

 Crucially, these highlights don’t just stay within the book and therefore get lost forever – like they would if I was highlighting a physical book.

-I’ve recently been trying out a service called Readwise, which is great, if a little pricey.
-Basically, it syncs up your Kindle notes automatically, and will then find ways to resurface them to you in the future.
+I’ve recently been trying out a service called Readwise, which is great if a little pricey.
+Basically, it syncs up your Kindle notes automatically, and will then find ways to resurface them for you in the future.

 I’ll talk more about what I do with my book notes soon.
 Spoiler alert – it’s been a real game-changer for me.

 Of course, I could take notes from a physical book.
 But I’m too lazy to take separate notes as I’m reading.
 It disrupts the flow too much.